 We, the members of the First Parish of Watertown seek to honor our religious heritage by providing a spiritual home for reflection and growth in a diverse, intergenerational, caring community for all.
 We commit to being a force for social change by working with others in the larger community to promote justice, equity and compassion.

-The Social Action Committee addresses social issues such as poverty, homelessness, racism, and immigration.
+The Social Action Committee addresses social issues such as poverty, food and housing insecurity, racism, and immigration.
 The committee coordinates monthly designated offerings to support the work of community organizations.
-Recent offerings have benefited the Helen Robinson Wright Fund, Massachusetts Climate Action Network (MCAN), Hurricane Dorian Relief, Bikes Not Bombs, Sanctuary Boston, the Unitarian Universalist Service Committee (UUSC), and the Boston Immigration Justice Accompaniment Network (BIJAN).
+Recent offerings have benefited the Grow Clinic of Boston Medical Center, Helen Robinson Wright Fund, Massachusetts Climate Action Network (MCAN), Bikes Not Bombs, Sanctuary Boston, the Unitarian Universalist Service Committee (UUSC), and the Boston Immigration Justice Accompaniment Network (BIJAN).

-In addition, other committees, groups, and classes address specific issues of climate justice, local charitable relief, multicultural and BIPOC (black, Indigenous, and people of color) experiences, and LGBTQ+ welcome.
+In addition, other committees, groups, and classes address specific issues of climate justice, local charitable relief, multicultural and BIPOC (Black, Indigenous, and people of color) experiences, and LGBTQIA+ welcome.

 Black Lives Matter

 Because we know and affirm that Black Lives Matter, we participate in anti-racism work within our congregation and in our community.

 As a Welcoming Congregation, First Parish of Watertown is inclusive and expressive of the concerns of LGBTQIA+ persons at every level of congregational life.

 Through the Helen Robinson Wright Charitable Fund, First Parish of Watertown supports local individuals with requests for a broad range of assistance: housing, food, heating, electricity, medicine, and transportation.

 Since 2019, the Wright Fund has partnered with the Wayside Youth and Family Support Network through a block grant supporting the work of Watertown’s Social Service Resource Representative.